LoadStar822/Chimera/README.md

 docker run -it --rm -v "$(pwd):/app/data" --entrypoint Chimera tianqinzhong/chimera -h
 ```

-### 5. Where is the taxfile required for LCA, and how do I interpret LCA results?
+### 4. Where is the taxfile required for LCA, and how do I interpret LCA results or EM reuslts?

 If you are using Chimera's built-in `download` function, the `taxfile` is located in the downloaded dataset folder as `tax.info`.
 For custom datasets, you will need to manually create a `taxfile` in a specific format.
 Each line of the file represents a taxonomic rank and includes the following fields, separated by tabs: